-Provisions for pension obligations amounted to $\in$ 2,300 thousand (previous year: $\in$ 3,373 thousand).
+Provisions for pension obligations amounted to $\notin$ 2,597 thousand (previous year: $\notin$ 2,300 thousand).
 Tempton has plan assets for reinsurance policies that serve as the pension entitlements of a small number of former employees.

 Pension obligations have changed as follows: